Grails – Multiple Log4j Configurations

 }

 As you can see in the code listing above, log4j is now treated as map, rather than a single value object.
 As groovy.util.ConfigObject [1] extends LinkedHashMap, the log4j entries will be called in the defined order and the resulting configuration entries will be merged.
 With this patch, we were able to add customer-specific log levels to our external configuration files.
+If you want to have a look at the corresponding patch introducing this feature, check out [2].

 [0] Grails Documentation – Externalized configuration